 - then of course there's someone like me....a working class, dyspraxic, non-denominational blogger just grateful to be in such esteemed company!

-At the same time, I hope the essays will explore the similarities in views between those critical of gender and trans and non-binary people who want to be seen authentically as themselves and be valued for who they are.
+At the same time, I hope the essays will explore the similarities in views between those critical of gender (not just radical feminists) and trans and non-binary people who want to be seen authentically as themselves and be valued for who they are.
 Challenging outdated gender stereotypes and roles should be a common goal.
-Do gender critical feminists really think trans people transition so they adopt the role of homemaker or want to be subservient as part of some weird "fetish" that some far-right Conservative men would love to see come back into the mainstream?
+Do gender critical radical feminists like Germaine Greer really think trans people transition so they adopt the role of homemaker or want to be subservient as part of some weird "fetish" that some far-right Conservative men would love to see come back into the mainstream?
+Because that's something I've never heard uttered by trans friends!
 Why do we want to live in a world where we're all het up about insisting on men wearing suits to work and women having to wear high heeled shoes to stand at reception just to "make a good impression to clients?"
-Surely it's better to question those gender norm policies and change mindsets, so we get to the point where we don't batter an eyelid when even a cisgender guy comes into work wearing a dress!
+Surely it's better to question those gender norm policies and change mindsets, so we get to the point where we don't batter an eyelid when even a cisgender guy comes into work wearing a dress!!